Bulgarisation: The Principality and Tsardom

-Following the decisive defeat of the Ottoman Empire in the Russo-Turkish War (1877–1878), Bulgaria at last regained independence, though initially it remained under limited Ottoman suzerainty.
-Following the Ottoman defeat, both Russian occupation authorities during and immediately after the war as well as Bulgarian administrators, attempted to remove traces of Ottoman rule from the area where possible.
+Following the decisive defeat of the Ottoman Empire in the Russo-Turkish War (1877–1878), Bulgaria regained independence, though initially it remained under limited Ottoman suzerainty.
+Following the Ottoman defeat, both Russian occupation authorities, during and immediately after the war, as well as Bulgarian administrators attempted to remove traces of Ottoman rule from the area where possible.
 The Bulgarian nation was ideally to consist of Slavic Orthodox Christians.
+The state pressed Christians who adhered to the Exarchate to declare themselves as Bulgarians, while those loyal to the Ecumenical Patriarchate were labeled "Greek".
+Bulgaria made progress in promoting a Bulgarian national identity among the population without a clear nationality, though strong support for nationalism in the cities often hid widespread discontent.
 In spite of treaty obligations requiring Bulgaria to protect its Muslim subjects, Islamic buildings of many kinds were destroyed (including mosques, schools, and homes).

-Assimilation efforts continued thereafter, and many Muslims left Bulgaria.
-In the first post-independence census conducted by the Principality of Bulgaria 26.3% of respondents declared their mother tongue to be Turkish/Gagauz, but by 1934 (the final census conducted by the Tsardom of Bulgaria) only 9.7% of respondents declared themselves to be ethnically Turkish and information on the Turkic Gagauz population was not collected.
-This precipitous drop in the Turkish population of Bulgaria meant that by the time of the People's Republic of Bulgaria, many formerly Turkish-majority areas had become majority ethnically Bulgarian, because of the emigration to Turkey.
+Assimilation efforts continued thereafter, and many Muslims left Bulgaria in response.
+In the first post-independence census conducted by the Principality of Bulgaria 26.3% of respondents declared their mother tongue to be Turkish or Gagauz (the two were part of a single combined category), but by 1934 (the final census conducted by the Tsardom of Bulgaria) only 9.7% of respondents declared themselves to be ethnically Turkish and information on the Turkic Gagauz population was not collected.
+This precipitous drop in the Turkish population of Bulgaria meant that by the time of the People's Republic of Bulgaria, many formerly Turkish-majority areas had become majority ethnically Bulgarian.

+Rodina Movement

+Assimilation efforts in the Tsardom of Bulgaria increased in the late 1930s and early 1940s.
+The "Homeland" or "Rodina" (Родина) movement, originally founded in part by ethnic-Bulgarian Muslims, was associated with particularly acute assimilation efforts in the Tsardom.
+The movement focused on Bulgarianising "Bulgaro-Mohammedan" people in the country.

+While the origins of the Rodina movement were popular, the Tsardom eventually provided financial support for the movement.
+The Bulgarian language was introduced into Muslim worship, and the wearing of traditional clothing among "Bulgaro-Mohammedan" people was curtailed.
+Eventually, the Ministry of Internal Affairs came to appoint "Bulgaro-Mohammedan" Muftis.

+Most notable, however, was the name-changing drive, which was mandated by the Tsardom from 1942.
+Those identified as ethnic-Bulgarian Muslims were made to change their names, though prior to 1942 name-changes were officially voluntary.
+Following the passage of the "Bulgarianization of the Mohammedan Names of Bulgaro-Mohammedans" law, 60,000 were compelled to change their names, though many were able to revert to their non-Bulgarian names following the fall of the regime.